EU Licensed4.8/5

 Administration:

-Mounjaro is given as a subcutaneous injection once weekly, into the abdomen, thigh or upper arm.
-The injection site should be rotated each week.
+You inject Mounjaro under the skin once a week, into the abdomen, thigh or upper arm.
+Change the injection site each week.

 Absorption:

-After injection, tirzepatide is absorbed slowly from the subcutaneous tissue.
-Peak blood levels are reached approximately 8 to 72 hours after dosing, with a median time to peak of around 24 hours.
+After the injection, tirzepatide is absorbed slowly from the tissue under the skin.
+Blood levels peak about 8 to 72 hours after a dose.
+The middle (median) time to peak is around 24 hours.

 Half-life: